EvanNingduoZhao/JokesApp/README.md

 # JokesApp
-This is a jokes app built for the purpose of leaning spring boot
+This spring boot web application displays a random Chuck Noris joke on the index.